 When you’re on lead, please make your lead before writing the contract on your score card.
 Similarly, when you’re dummy, put your hand down first, then write down the contract.
 If you see someone beginning to write down the contract before making the opening lead, remind them politely that they should lead first so that everyone else can be getting on with the hand.

 Please keep conversation to a minimum until you have finished playing all the hands for each round.
 Don’t analyze each hand as it finishes.
 If there is still time at the end of the round, when all the scoring has been done, and hand records have been entered, then, by all means have a post-mortem, but in a low voice so that neighbouring tables can’t hear.
 When the director calls the round, please move promptly.
-This is not the time to go for coffee!

 Please don’t leave the room between rounds if you can at all avoid it.
 The time to make coffee or visit the washroom is when you are sitting out or dummy.
 Don’t keep your next opponents waiting.
 It isn’t fair to them.
 The absolute worst time to wander off is when the director has called end of the round.

 If, as declarer, you can see that you will definitely win all the remaining tricks, or a definite number of the remaining tricks, please claim, but in doing so remember that you must make a statement as to how you will play the rest of the hand, and this must include a reference to how you will handle any trumps still held by the defenders (otherwise they can argue that you had forgotten they were still out).
 Equally, as defender, if it’s totally obvious that your side will win (or lose) the last, say, two or three tricks, please make a claim (or concession).

 If a particular table or pair keeps holding you up, draw the director’s attention to it at an early stage so that he/she can keep an eye on the potential problem.
 He/she cannot be expected to see everything happening in the room!